n0rthl1ght/ahwt/README.md

 9. Run it on targeted PC

 > [!CAUTION]
-> Before applying scripts on real PC test you configurations on VMs
+> Before applying scripts on real PC test your configurations on VMs

 ### Feel free to post issues